You are here

 In May 2022, the TGA published a joint statement with Novo Nordisk and relevant health professional organisations that asked doctors to prescribe Ozempic for patients with type 2 diabetes as a priority.
 These organisations included Diabetes Australia, the Australian Medical Association and the Pharmaceutical Society of Australia.

-Due to the ongoing and serious nature of the shortage, the TGA met with Novo Nordisk and the relevant health professional organisations again in late October.
-The Royal Australian College of General Practitioners (RACGP) has published new advice for health professionals- external site who have patients affected by the shortage of Ozempic.
+Due to the ongoing and serious nature of the shortage, the TGA met with Novo Nordisk and the relevant organisations again in late October, and the Royal Australian College of General Practitioners (RACGP) published updated advice for health professionals with patients affected by the shortage of Ozempic.

 The TGA has approved the supply of overseas-registered semaglutide products temporarily under section 19A of the Therapeutic Goods Act 1989.